-Jullee is a member in the firm’s Environmental, Employment and Litigation departments.
+Jullee is a member in the firm’s Environmental and Employment departments.

 Jullee’s practice primarily focuses on environmental issues in complex transactional and regulatory matters involving commercial and industrial properties.
 Additionally, she provides support to the firm’s Employment practice group on OSHA-related matters and Litigation practice group on environmental cost recovery matters.